Classification: Student Services Professional IV

 Performs other job-related duties and special projects as assigned.

-Thorough knowledge of the policies, procedures and practices of Student Services Programs or the ability to quickly acquire such knowledge.
-General knowledge of the policies, practices and activities of Student Services programs outside the program to which immediately assigned; general knowledge of the principles, problems and methods of public administration, including organizational, personnel and fiscal management; general knowledge of advanced statistical and research methods..
+Thorough knowledge of the policies, procedures and practices of the program area to which assigned or the ability to quickly acquire such knowledge.
+General knowledge of the policies, practices and activities of Student Services programs outside the program to which immediately assigned; general knowledge of the principles, problems and methods of public administration, including organizational, personnel and fiscal management; general knowledge of advanced statistical and research methods.

-Experience: Equivalent to four years of progressively responsible professional student services work experience which includes experience in advising students individually and in groups, and in analysis and resolution of complex student services problems.
+Experience: Possession of these knowledge and abilities is typically demonstrated through the equivalent to four years of progressively responsible professional student services work experience which includes experience in advising students individually and in groups, and in analysis and resolution of complex student services problems.

 A master’s degree in Counseling, Clinical Psychology, Social Work or a job‑related field may be substituted for one year of professional experience.
 A doctorate degree and the appropriate internship or clinical training in counseling, guidance or a job‑related field may be substituted for two years of the required professional experience for positions with a major responsibility for professional, personal or career counseling.

 A Master’s degree from an accredited college or university in Reading, Education, Special Education, or related field, plus three (3) years of successful classroom experience with a focus on reading, diagnosis and assessment of reading and literacy difficulties; OR three-years of progressively responsible work in a reading center, clinic or program.
 Bilingual—preferably in Spanish.
 Knowledge in informal and formal literacy assessment for K-12 learners.
 Previous experience in a reading program.